Vegetarian's Japan Guide

 After the morning market, drop by the Wajima Kiriko Art Museum.
 Less than a 10-minute walk from the market, you can see the unique festival floats of the Noto Peninsula.

-Festival floats are used across the country, but most look like a splendidly decorated worship hall.
+Festival floats are used across the country, but most look like splendidly decorated worship halls.
 The floats in the Noto Peninsula are more like giant lanterns with drawings and characters written on them.

-In the Noto Peninsula, the festivals involving these floats are referred to as Kiriko Festival or Kiriko Matsuri in general.
+In the Noto Peninsula, the festivals involving these floats are called Kiriko Festival or Kiriko Matsuri.
 There are around 200 Kiriko Festivals held between July and October each year across the peninsula.
-To the people in Noto, they can miss out on reuniting with their families to celebrate New Year, but they have to attend the Kiriko Festival in their hometown!
+The people in Noto can miss out on reuniting with their families to celebrate New Year, but they have to attend the Kiriko Festival in their hometown!

 The museum is a great place to get some festival vibes if you can’t attend the actual festivals themselves.
 Apart from the floats, videos of the local festivals are shown on screens, and you can also have your first Taiko Drum experience in the museum (=゚ω゚)ノ.